ArturoDent/find-and-transform/README.md

 }
 ```

-You would effectively be replacing the match `trouble` with nothing, so the all matches would disappear from your code.
-This **is** the correct result, since you have chosen to match something and replace it with something else that doesn't exist.
+You would effectively be replacing the match `trouble` with nothing, so all matches would disappear from your code.
+This **is** the correct result, since you have chosen to match something and replace it with something else that may not exist.

-If `isRegex` is set to `false`, the replace value, even one like `\\U$2` will be interpreted as literal plain text.
+> If `isRegex` is set to `false`, the replace value, even one like `\\U$2` will be interpreted as literal plain text.

 ---------------